Table of Contents

 The information that you enter in this window depends on your service provider.
 All information is supplied to you when you set up your account.
 If your provider sent you an installation file, use that to set up the service rather than manually configuring and installing protocols.

-- Grants access only after user authentication and device authentication.
+- Granting access only after both the user and the device have been authenticated

-- Each user device is given a unique identification value for better logging and granular data access permissions.
+- Assigning each device a unique identifier for granular data access permissions

-- Because of more granular access permissions and device identification, full audit trails and logging options are available for incident response and analysis.
+Because SDP requires granular access permissions and device identification, it generates detailed audit trails that are useful for incident response and analysis.